erlang/otp/INSTALL-WIN32.md

     $ make opt

-Note that you're expected o have a fresh Erlang in your path when doing this, preferably the plain R13B04 you have built in the previous steps.
+Note that you're expected o have a fresh Erlang in your path when doing this, preferably the plain %OTP-REL% you have built in the previous steps.
 You could also add `$ERL_TOP/bootstrap/bin` to your `PATH` before rebuilding specific libraries, that would give you a good enough Erlang system to compile any OTP erlang code.
 Setting up the path